Current membership of the Tasmanian Civil and Administrative Tribunal

 As part of her extensive career in independent review and decision-making, Margaret serves as a Member of the Tasmanian Civil and Administrative Tribunal, and was also a Member of the former Tasmanian Resource Management and Planning Appeals Tribunal.
 Margaret is also a Senior Member of the Victorian Civil and Administrative Tribunal.
 She has served on VCAT since 1998, including as Deputy Head of the Planning and Environment List from 2017 to 2021.

 Margaret is a current Member and Deputy Chair of the Heritage Council of Victoria.
-She is appointed to the Victorian Office of Bushfire Risk Management Expert Panel (land use planning) and the Victorian Geographic Place Names Advisory Panel.
+She is appointed to the Victorian Office of Bushfire Risk Management Expert Panel (land use planning).
 She has previously been a Member of Planning Panels Victoria.
 [RPS]

 Bakas, Dr Joanna